Mod_Rewrite Tips: Redirect Site root to subdirectory

 RewriteRule (.*) http://www.yoururl.com/subdir/$1 [L]

-So now, much like requests made directly to the subdirectory we are ignoring requests made for the images in the www.yoururl.com/imagedir folder.
+So now, much like requests made directly to the subdirectory, we are ignoring requests made for the images in the www.yoururl.com/imagedir folder.
 You can add as many of these conditions as you need to ensure the rewrite rule only triggers when you need it.

 Testing, testing, testing

 For those of you who made it this far (woot, it works, next job) – this is easy enough for a small site, but once you have made the change you need to test to make sure all your pages and images are working site wide.
-Best way to do this is with the venerable Xenu Link Sleuth.
+The best way to do this is with the venerable Xenu Link Sleuth.

 Temporary, Permanent?